CLincat/vulcat/README.en-us.md

                         number does not discriminate between sizes, and the symbol - and _ are acceptable (e.g. -a fastjson -v cnVD-2019-22238 or -a Tomcat -v CVE-2017_12615)
-    -x, --exp           Use with the -a and -v parameters, After the Poc scan, if the vulnerability exists, enter the Exp interaction mode of the vulnerability; You can use --list to see Exp support vulnerabilities. (e.g. -a httpd -v CVE-2021-42013 -x)
+    --shell             Use with the -a and -v parameters, After the Poc scan, if the vulnerability exists, enter the Shell interaction mode of the vulnerability; You can use --list to see Shell support vulnerabilities. (e.g. -a httpd -v CVE-2021-42013 -x)

   Api:
     The third party Api